-Signs of Separation Anxiety Disorder In Children
+Signs of Separation Anxiety in Children

-Children exhibit symptoms of separation anxiety disorder through behavioral changes like clinginess, school absences, temper tantrums, crying, or changes in speech.3 They may also experience physical symptoms similar to adults with anxiety, including heart palpitations, sweaty palms, and irritability.
+Children exhibit symptoms of separation anxiety disorder through behavioral changes like clinginess, school absences, temper tantrums, crying, or changes in speech.5 They may also experience physical symptoms similar to adults with anxiety, including heart palpitations, sweaty palms, and irritability.
 Family members and school personnel are often the first to notice these signs of separation anxiety in children.

 Here are signs a child may display if they’re experiencing separation anxiety: